duckduckgo/privacy-test-pages/README.md

 - `good.third-party.site` - non-tracking third party, it's not on our blocklist and will not be blocked by our clients
 - `broken.third-party.site` - tracking third party that we can't block (e.g. due to brekage), it's on our blocklist, but it will not be blocked by our clients
 - `bad.third-party.site` - tracking third party that's on our blocklist and our clients will block

+We also have additional test domains that resolve to `ad-attribution-test-pages.glitch.me`, specifically for the Ad Attribution tests hosted [here](https://www.search-company.site):

 - `www.search-company.site` - Simulated search provider
 - `convert.ad-company.site` - Simulated ad provider conversion ping
 - `www.ad-company.site` - Simulated ad provider non-conversion ping
 - `www.payment-company.site` - Simulated payment provider
 - `www.publisher-company.site`- Simulated publisher website

+The ad attribution test domains resolve to a separate glitch project due to glitch domain limits (i.e., 5 domains per project).
+Otherwise the projects are identical.

 ### How to test it locally